 The city also went under Habsburg rule and became the capital of a province of the Austro-Hungarian Empire.
 In 1918, after World War I, the city became the capital of Czechoslovakia.
 Hitler ordered the German Army to enter Prague on 15 March 1939 and from Prague Castle proclaimed Bohemia and Moravia a German protectorate.

-My time in Prague was short, still, Prague really left me with feeling like I had visited some fantasy out of Walt Disney, the buildings and architectures have the wow appeal.
-Any visit to Europe should include a visit to Prague, its a must see, and remains one of my best places I’ve ever visited, and hopefully to return again some day.
+My time in Prague was short, left me with feeling like I had visited some fantasy out of Walt Disney, the buildings and architectures have the wow appeal.
+Any visit to Europe should include a visit to Prague, its a must-see, and remains one of my best places I’ve ever visited, and hope to return again someday.